 In another article, Analogue modulation, we talked about analogue communication systems.
-Analogue modulation takes a continuously varying signal such as voice signal and superimposes it onto a radio frequency carrier and demodulation at the receiver separates and extracts the signal.
+Analogue modulation involves modulating a radio frequency carrier directly with a continuously varying signal (such as a voice signal) and then at the receiver, it is demodulated back to the original signal.
 Thus the voice signal is recovered, amplified and can be fed to a loudspeaker.
 Various techniques such as AM, FM and PM were discussed.

 Moving on from this topic, in this article we will discuss digital communication and digital modulation techniques and how they are used to transport non-continuous signals such as binary or serial data.

 Difference between analogue and digital communication

 Example of analogue communication